-Yr5 Forest School is currently taking place this term (Term 2).
-Both classes will have an hour session on Thursday 5th Nov and then alternating Thursday afternoons with Woodhenge going first on Thurs 12th Nov.
+Yr3 Forest School will be taking place this term (Term 3).
+Both classes will have a three sessions throughout the term, starting on Monday 4th Jan with Danebury and then alternating Monday afternoons.
+A Yr3 pastoral group will also run weekly throughout the term with a group of 12 pupils.
 Please ensure all pupils are dressed appropriate for the cold weather and damp, muddy woods!!!

 Yr5 Pastoral group were so impressed with Yr6 clay faces that they wanted to try some for themselves!
 Plus enjoying some noughts and crosses courtesy of items found on the woodland floor!

 Well done Yr6 pastoral group - some amazing clay faces to brighten up our woodland!!!

 At Amesbury CE Primary School we run two types of Forest School provision.
 The first is for all year groups to rotate throughout the year so that all children are abe to benefit from outdoor, adventure based forest school curriculum at some point in the school year, and all pupils will have experiecned this at least once before they leave in Year 6.
 The aim is to offer each class at least 5 hours of Forest School per year.
 The following is the order of rotation for Forest School on a Thursday afternoon: Term 1 = Yr6, Term 2 = Yr5, Term 3 = Yr4, Term 4 = Yr3, Term 5 = Yr2, Term 6 = Yr1.